 - If you choose, GradImages will send your graduation picture to the e-mail address you provide on your name card.

-- The ceremony is expected to last approximately 1-1/2 hours.
+- The ceremony lasts approximately 2 hours.
 Please plan accordingly and be courteous to other graduates by not leaving early.

-- It is recommended that guests and graduates arrange, in advance, an outside meeting location following the ceremony.
+- We recommended that guests and graduates arrange, in advance, an outside meeting location following the ceremony.